deepinsight/insightface/recognition/partial_fc/README.md

 In the latest Glint360k, this bug has been fixed.

 #### Dataset in Google Drive or Dropbox?
-The torrent will be release soon.
+The torrent has been released.

 ## Citation